spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

 ![Store relation](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Administration/Shipment/Creating+and+Managing+Shipment+Methods/store-relation-delivery-method.png)

 6. To keep the changes, click **Save**.
-This redirects you to the **Delivery Methods** page, where you can see the new delivery method on the list and the following message: '*Shipment method has been successfully saved*'.
+The **Delivery Methods** page opens, where you can see the new delivery method on the list and the following message: '*Shipment method has been successfully saved*'.

 ### Reference information: Creating delivery methods